How to Market Your Veterinary Practice: A Quick Guide

 Take Care of Current Customers

-An important part of managing any business is taking steps towards customer retention.
+An important part of managing any business is taking steps toward customer retention.
 Your current customers are more valuable than you think.
 They are the ones who will vouch for your service and level of care.
-And so, you must make the effort to reach out to new and recent customers, ask after their pets, offer new and special services, etc. Improving your outbound calling strategy is key to providing better customer care services.
+And so, you must make an effort to reach out to new and recent customers, ask after their pets, offer new and special services, etc. Improving your outbound calling strategy is key to providing better customer care services.
 You can:

 • Follow-up with customers